tolgapp/silentmooon/README.md

+# The fullstack project from the bootcamp recreated

-# SILENTMOON created with React,TypeScript, Vite & TailwindCSS
+# SILENTMOON - Frontend created with React,TypeScript, Vite & TailwindCSS

-# Reproduced the Fullstack Project from Bootcamp
+# Backend created with NodeJS, Express, MongoDB, Mongoose + Spotify API